Azure-Samples/copilot-sap-sales-order-verification/README.md

 3) Once the upload is complete, create the own respective connections and add them to the flows by clicking on "Select during import".
-Steps on how to create the SAP connection are in the instruction PDF, for MS365 connection you can sign in).

  ![Alt text](https://github.com/Azure-Samples/copilot-sap-sales-order-verification/blob/main/PowerAutomate2.png)

----

 Note :
 Once you import the power automate flows, you will be prompted on the Power Platform to make an SAP ERP connection.
-Therefore, efore you attempt to recreate this flow, complete the prereuisite steps highlighted in the PDF.
+Therefore, efore you attempt to recreate this flow, complete the prerequisite steps highlighted in the PDF.